 The author has seen evidence of Netskope stock being available on multiple pre-IPO platforms.

-Investors can monitor pre-IPO investing platforms such as EquityZen, Equitybee, Forge Global, and Linqto for share availability.
+Investors can monitor pre-IPO investing platforms such as Hiive.
+EquityZen, Equitybee, Forge Global, and Linqto for share availability.

 Pre-IPO investing platforms empower users to indicate interest in companies they wish to invest in.